statamic/ssg/README.md

 ## Deployment Examples

-These examples assumes your workflow will be to author content **locally** and _not_ using the control panel in production.
+These examples assume your workflow will be to author content **locally** and _not_ using the control panel in production.

 ### Deploy to [Netlify](https://netlify.com)